Premier Futsal League Rules

-- The ball will only be considered out of play if it exits the field over the netting.
-To resume play, the ball will be placed on the ground at the point of exit with possession given to the team that did not touch the ball last.
+- If the ball goes out of play along the touchline, it will be placed on the touchline at the point of exit with possession given to the team that did not touch the ball last.
 The ball must be kicked in, not thrown.

 - When the ball is played back into play via a kick-in or goal kick, members of the other team must be a minimum of two meters away from the kicker.

 - A goal cannot be scored directly from a kick-in, goal kick, indirect free kick or a goalkeeper’s throw.
 A goalkeeper can score by kicking the ball and goals can be scored from direct free kicks.